innovacy/Up/README.md

   * [Configuration]()
   * [Advanced Features](docs/advanced-features.md)
   * [FAQ](docs/faq.md)

 ## Installation

 Installation is simple and completed in less a minute.
 PHP 5.4 or higher is required to use it.

-After cloning the repository, installation is recommended to be done via composer by running:
+After cloning or downloading the repository, no further installation steps are required.

-    composer install
+Simply refer to the other documentation for first steps on starting to create your wiki/site.

-A manual installation is not recommended, as you will need to add an autoloader yourself then or require() all classes.
+Note: For users upgrading from version 1: the composer dependency exists no longer, everything runs out of the box.

-A zip-file without composer requirements will be published with the next release.
+You can safely delete any `vendor` directory that your old installation has.

 ## History